PaulleDemon/PeckSpace-support/TermsAndConditions.md

 The limitations and prohibitions of liability set in this Section and elsewhere in this disclaimer: (a) are subject to the preceding paragraph; and (b) govern all liabilities arising under the disclaimer, including liabilities arising in contract, in tort and for breach of statutory duty.

 As long as the website and the information and services on the website are provided free of charge, we will not be liable for any loss or damage of any nature.

+Below are the some rules to be followed on this website to keep everyone.

+You warrant and represent that:

+Allowed/Disallowed contents on the website:
+* You own the content you post on the website.
+The peckwoods is in no way responsible for the content you post on the website.
+* You shall not post any content that can causes harm to others.
+* You shall not post any pornographic content.
+* You will not use the website to harrass other users of the website.
+* You shall if necessary remove posts that are not appropriate to the website.
+* You shall not post any copyrighted content without the permission from the copyright holder.